aartemiou/gnoelixiai-simple-neural-network/README.md

 Welcome to the **GnoelixiAI Simple Neural Network** project!
 This repository provides the code and resources for building a simple neural network using **Keras**, **TensorFlow**, **Python**, and **Microsoft SQL Server**.
 The project was initially featured in the GnoelixiAI Hub newsletter and is designed to train a model on the Iris dataset stored in SQL Server.

+Read the full article on LinkedIn: [Creating a Simple Neural Network with Keras, TensorFlow, Python and SQL Server](https://www.linkedin.com/pulse/creating-simple-neural-network-keras-tensorflow-python-artemiou-uhqnf/)

 ## Project Overview

 This project demonstrates how to: